 Consequently, by following this procedure, Decedent’s heirs and beneficiaries can take whatever property they are entitled to receive and know that after the expiration of this four month period, the property should no longer be subject to the claims of any of Decedent’s creditors, known or unknown.

 a probate may be required there under the laws of that jurisdiction.

-Jargon: If a probate is filed in Washington for a Washington resident Descendant and another probate is filed outside of Washington for the same Descendant, the former (in what is known as the “resident” or “domiciliary” state or jurisdiction) is called the “domiciliary” probate and the latter (in what is known as the “foreign” or “ancillary” state or jurisdiction) is called the “ancillary” probate.
+Jargon: If a probate is filed in Washington for a Washington resident Decedent and another probate is filed outside of Washington for the same Decedent, the former (in what is known as the “resident” or “domiciliary” state or jurisdiction) is called the “domiciliary” probate and the latter (in what is known as the “foreign” or “ancillary” state or jurisdiction) is called the “ancillary” probate.
 Having gotten that out of the way, we will assume hereafter that we are dealing solely with a Washington probate for a Washington resident at death.
 Otherwise see: Ancillary Probate.

 If the benefits of centralized management are desired: Go to F below.

 A probate also may be avoided through one or the other of two largely identical “Adjudication Proceedings”: